Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 {% tabs %}
 {% tab title="Android" %}
-No set up required.
-In Android, the SDK handles push tracking to Analytics.
+No set up is required.
+On Android, the SDK automatically handles push tracking to Analytics.
 {% endtab %}

 {% tab title="iOS — Obj-C" %}